yogesh2k21/RapidFire-Backend/README.md

 - Secure and reliable with token-based authentication for web socket connection
 - User-friendly and intuitive, no tech expertise required
 - Accessible from any device with the mobile app installed

+## Authentication with Django Channels and Websockets 🔐

+To ensure that only authorized users can access and participate in quizzes, we implemented token authentication using Django Channels and Websockets.
+This allows us to verify the identity of participants before they can join a quiz.
+Using token authentication in Django Channels is a common approach for securing WebSocket connections.
+It's good practice to authenticate WebSocket connections in order to restrict access to certain functionality to authenticated users only.

+When a user logs in or registers, a token is generated for that user.
+This token is then stored in the browser's localStorage, and is used to authenticate the user when they connect to a quiz using the mobile app or web portal.

+`ws://localhost:8000/?token=fkdsahjkfshiadjkfhoasdfk"`

+The link we provided appears to be a WebSocket URL for a local development server running on port 8000 with a token query parameter.
+This type of URL is typically used to establish a WebSocket connection between a client (such as a browser) and a server that supports WebSocket communication.

+With token authentication in place, we can ensure that only authorized users can access and participate in quizzes, and that quiz results are recorded accurately and securely.

+To provide secure authentication for our host portal, we've implemented a dual-layer approach.
+Users can log in using traditional session-based authentication for the regular site.
+However, for WebSocket connections used for real-time functionality, we utilize Django Token authentication to ensure end-to-end encryption and secure communication.

 ## Tools ⚒️ and Tech Stack 🧑‍💻